CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.snmp_user_object.rst

 Description
 -----------

 The Cisco ASA: SNMP User Object test is used to check the properties of specific output lines from an SNMP user configuration.

+The snmp_user_object element is used by an snmp_user test to define the name of the SNMP user to be tested.

+The snmp_user_state element defines the different information that can be used to evaluate the result of a specific 'show snmp-serveruser' ASA command.
+This includes the user name and the corresponding options.

 Technical Details
 -----------------